-100171 Grade 12 1/2 CREDIT

-reading a wide variety of contemporary books, both fiction and non-fiction.
+100171 Grade 12 1⁄2 CREDIT This course is designed to help each student appreciate, understand, and cultivate a true enjoyment for reading a wide variety of contemporary books, both fiction and non-fiction.
 Each student will be expected to read three books assigned by the teacher and then pick a best seller of his/her choice for the fourth book.
 Students will participate in numerous discussion groups and complete group and individual quizzes, journals, essays, and creative projects to demonstrate their understanding of the books they read.
 (Prerequisite: Division approval)